The Town + Gown of Geneseo

 Within the designated downtown district, housing types span a wide variety including large historic homes, residential neighborhoods, mixed-use buildings with shops on the lower level and apartments on the upper level as well as apartment complexes for mid-lower income families and college students.
 The local businesses cater to the diverse population in Geneseo offering up a variety of cuisine, services, and retail options.
 Walkability and bike-ability in the downtown district is relatively simple and could be improved with the enhancement of crosswalks for pedestrians and bike lanes for bicyclists.
 Public parking is available on the street as well as in a public parking lot that could also be enhanced with new surfacing and better signage.

 In the summer, downtown Geneseo serves as host to the Geneseo Farmers’ Market each Thursday afternoon.
 Located at the heart of the downtown, Center Street is closed to vehicles while the Farmers’ Market is in full swing.
-The market offers residents and visitors a taste of the local produce, artisan works, music and overall great time for people of all ages.
+The market offers residents and visitors a taste of the local produce, artisan works, music, and overall great time for people of all ages.
 Many of the downtown restaurants provide outdoor seating in the summertime for customers to enjoy the beautiful setting while dining.
 The Geneseo Veterans Memorial Park is also located within the downtown district and offers a beautiful setting for various festivals and events throughout the year.

 Geneseo’s wealth of nearby natural assets also makes it a special place to live.
 Natural features around the downtown include the stunning landscapes of Letchworth State Park, known as the “Grand Canyon of the East” and voted “Best State Park” in 2015 by the readers of USA Today.
 Hemlock and Conesus Lakes provide additional recreational opportunities as part of an extensive network of waterways, hiking, biking, and snowmobile trails that help to support the very active four-season lifestyle of Geneseo’s residents.
 The environment also has a significant influence on the character of downtown.
 The State University of New York at Geneseo is a premier public liberal arts college located in the heart of the community.
 Highly ranked in national publications for academic quality and value.
 The National Warplane Museum, also in Geneseo has become a regional destination attracting thousands of visitors from all over the world.
 The Museum has over 1,000 members and is Western New York’s only hands-on warplane museum that operates with an active runway and has 15 vintage warbirds in its collection.